 However, now with 2 weeks of battery life, this is less of an issue.

 In the unlikely event, something goes wrong, there is as standard a 24 month warranty is provided with the 5000.
 This covers the battery too.
 Register the brush online and you get an extra 12 months at no extra cost, so 36 months or 3 years in total.

-One final thing to be aware of is that there is a 30 day money back guarantee on offer from Oral-B. It is essentially like a trial, whereby you can buy and try the brush.
+One final thing to be aware of is that there is a 30 day money back guarantee on offer from Oral-B. It is essentially like a trial, whereby you can buy and try the Oral-B smart toothbrush.
 Should you not like it you can return it for a refund.
 This is particularly useful if you are unsure whether an electric toothbrush is for you.

 Summary of Design, Usability, Clean & General Use